All Episodes

 Gas prices.

-We're gonna we're we're gonna increase the chance some of these kids will be hit by cars because it's gonna put more cars out there with parents taking kids to school.
+We're going to increase the chance some of these kids will be hit by cars because we're going to put more cars out there with parents taking kids to school.

 And then there's this story from Live Science.

-As summer vacation ends and the children head back to class, they might need a new school supply.
+As summer vacation ends and the children head back to class, they might need a new school supply, face masks.

-This is a major public health concern, should be given serious consideration in future urban development, transportation planning, and environmental policy, said the study leader.
+This is a major public health concern that should be given serious consideration in future urban development, transportation planning, and environmental policies, said the study leader.

 We had no idea we're killing our kids with idling school buses.

-Now we're gonna turn them off and restart them after the kids.
+Now we're going to turn them off and restart them after the kids.

-Except there aren't gonna be any buses anymore because they're pulling back on bus service for kids because of high energy prices.
+Except there aren't going to be any buses anymore because they're pulling back on bus service for kids because of high energy prices.

 Most kids could be going to a school up the street.